clairezhangXD/Digital-Painting-Project-2023/README.md

 - Claire Zhang (czha0512@student.monash.edu)

+## Claire's Takeaways
+This was my introduction to OOP and integrating features into an existing program.
+This was very challenging at the time, but through being persistent in seeking help from the teaching team and finding resources online, I was able to complete the tasks!

 ## Setup

 Note: For all of these you may need to replace `python` with `py` or `python3` depending on your operating system and python version.